The New South Wales government is proposing to abolish stamp duty as part of its 2020-21 budget announcement on 17 November 2020.

-- Home ownership might be more achievable in NSW as stamp duty is one of the biggest upfront barriers when buying a home.
+Home ownership might be more achievable in NSW as stamp duty is one of the biggest upfront barries when it comes to buying a home.

-- You can buy a home that suits your needs and lifestyle instead of adjusting your lifestyle to buy a home.
+Therefore, if this upfront cost is eliminated, you can buy a home that suits your lifestyle, instead of adjusting your lifestyle to buy a home.

-- The money saved could be used for other investment opportunities or saving a deposit for your home.
+Also, the money saved could be used for other investment opportunities or to save a deposit for your home.

 The NSW government is currently consulting with the community and stakeholders regarding the change in stamp duty, and might only come into effect in 2021.